beizerov/hospital/README.md

 	GRANT ALL PRIVILEGES ON hospital.* TO 'hospital_admin'@'%' WITH GRANT OPTION;

-If you use docker IP address your container can be found using
+If you are using Docker, the IP address of your container can be found using

 	docker inspect hospital_mysql_8.0